-Designation for grape varieties which have a particularly distinctive flowery to spicy, very typical aroma.
-The aroma substances significant for these bouquet varieties are partly already present in the berries (primary aromas), or are formed during grape processing or during/after fermentation (secondary aromas).
-Although they are only present in very small amounts, they are very odorous and therefore relatively easy to recognize.
+Designation for grape varieties that have a particularly distinctive floral to spicy, very typical aroma.
+The aromatic substances that are significant for these bouquet varieties are partly already present in the berries (primary aromas), or are formed during grape processing or during/after fermentation (secondary aromas).
+Although they are only present in very small quantities, they are very odour and taste-intensive and therefore relatively easy to identify even for non-professionals.

-These are mainly terpenes (monoterpenes), methoxypyrazines (pyrazines) and thiols (mercaptans).
-Varieties dominated by terpenes (with 1 to 4 mg/l) are Muscatel varieties, Muscat Ottonel, Morio Muscat and Traminer (especially the variety Gewürztraminer) with primary and secondary aromas.
-These often have characteristic, varietal notes, namely musk, muscat and rose (floral).
-Bacchus, Sauvignon Blanc and Scheurebe with secondary aromas are dominated by pyrazines and thiols.
+The typical aroma substances of these varieties are mainly terpenes (monoterpenes), methoxypyrazines (pyrazines) and thiols (mercaptans).
+Varieties characterised by terpenes (with 1 to 4 mg/l) are Muskateller varieties, Muskat-Ottonel, Morio-Muskat and Traminer (especially the Gewürztraminer variety) with primary and secondary aromas.
+These often have characteristic notes typical of the variety, namely musk tone, muscat tone and rose tone (flowers).
+Varieties characterised by pyrazines and thiols are, for example, Bacchus, Sauvignon Blanc and Scheurebe with secondary aromas.

 There is a vast number of sources on the web where one can acquire knowledge about wine.
 But none has the scope, timeliness and accuracy of the information in the encyclopaedia at wein.plus.
 I use it regularly and rely on it.Sigi Hiss

 freier Autor und Weinberater (Fine, Vinum u.a.), Bad Krozingen